Bitcoin-com/developer.bitcoin.com/src/data/docs/cashscript/sdk.md

 **`contract.export(fn?: string): Artifact`**

 Writes the contract's details to an Artifact file found at the location specified by argument `fn` and returns the object, so it can be retrieved later.
 If the file does not exist yet, it is created.
 If the file already exists, **it is overwritten**.
 If no `fn` arguhment is passed, just the artifact object is returned.

+**Note: If you're using CashScript in a browser-based environment, you cannot export to a file**.

 ```ts
 P2PKH.export(path.join(__dirname, 'p2pkh.json'))